elastic/apm-integration-testing/README.md

 Those scripts shut down any existing testing containers and start a fresh new environment before running tests unless the `REUSE_CONTAINERS` environment variable is set.

+These are the scripts available to execute:

+* `all.sh:` runs all test on apm-server and every agent type.
+* `common.sh:` common scripts variables and functions, it does not execute anything.
+* `go.sh:` runs Go tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `java.sh:` runs Java tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `kibana.sh:` runs kibana agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `nodejs.sh:` runs Nodejs agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `python.sh:` runs Python agent tests, you can choose the versions to run see the [environment variables](environment-variables) configuration.
+* `ruby.sh:` runs Ruby agent tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.
+* `server.sh:` runs APM Server tests, you can choose the versions to run see the [environment variables](#environment-variables) configuration.

+#### Environment Variables

+It is possible to configure some options and versions to run by defining environment variables before to launch the scripts

+* `COMPOSE_ARGS`: replaces completely the default arguments compose.py used by scripts, see the compose.py help to know which ones you can use.
+* `DISABLE_BUILD_PARALLEL`: by default Docker images are built in parallel, if you set `DISABLE_BUILD_PARALLEL=true` the Docker images will build in serie.
+* `BUILD_OPTS`: aggregates arguments to default arguments passing to compose.py see the compose.py help to know which ones you can use.
+* `ELASTIC_STACK_VERSION`: selects the Elastic Stack version to use on tests, by default is is used the master branch.
+You can choose any branch or tag from the Github repo.
+* `APM_SERVER_BRANCH`: selects the APM Server version to use on tests, by default it uses the master branch.
+You can choose any branch or tag from the Github repo.
+* `APM_AGENT_GO_PKG`: selects the agent Go version to use, by default it uses the master branch.
+See [specify an agent version](#specify-an-agent-version)
+* `APM_AGENT_JAVA_PKG`: selects the agent Java version to use, by default it uses the master branch.
+See [specify an agent version](#specify-an-agent-version)
+* `APM_AGENT_NODEJS_PKG`: selects the agent Nodejs version to use, by default it uses the master branch.
+See [specify an agent version](#specify-an-agent-version)
+* `APM_AGENT_PYTHON_PKG`: selects the agent Python version to use, by default it uses the master branch.
+See [specify an agent version](#specify-an-agent-version)
+* `APM_AGENT_RUBY_PKG`: selects the agent Ruby version to use, by default it uses the master branch.
+See [specify an agent version](#specify-an-agent-version)

+#### Specify an Agent Version

+You can choose any release, branch, or tag from the Github repo, to do that you have to set the PKG environment variable to `MODE;VERSION`, where `MODE` can be:

+* `github`: to get VERSION from branches and tags.
+* `release`: to get VERSION from releases.
+* `commit`: to get VERSION from commits (only Java and Go agents).

+e.g.
+* `APM_AGENT_NODEJS_PKG=github;v1.0.0` It will try to get v1.0.0 branch or tag from Github.
+* `APM_AGENT_NODEJS_PKG=github;master` It will try to get master branch or tag from Github.
+* `APM_AGENT_NODEJS_PKG=release;v1.0.0` It will try to get v1.0.0 from releases repo.
+* `APM_AGENT_RUBY_PKG=release;latest` It will try to get latest from releases repo.
+* `APM_AGENT_JAVA_PKG=commit;539f1725483804d32beb4f780eac72c238329cb1` It will try to get `539f1725483804d32beb4f780eac72c238329cb1` from repo commits.

 #### Version tests

 Various combinations of versions of agents and the Elastic Stack are tested together to ensure compatibility.